JinyuanChang-Lab/DifferentiallyPrivateHDNewsvendor/README.md

-# Replication Package
+# Feature-Rich, Data-Private: A Sparse Learning Framework for the High-Dimensional Newsvendor

-This package contains the R code and supporting materials required to reproduce the numerical results reported in the paper.
+This directory contains the R code and supporting materials required to reproduce the numerical results reported in the paper `Feature-Rich, Data-Private: A Sparse Learning
+Framework for the High-Dimensional Newsvendor`.
+This paper develops a privacy-preserving learning method for high-dimensional newsvendor problems, enabling firms to extract useful demand information from large feature sets while protecting sensitive data.

 ## Directory Structure